Teinc3/Vox-Populi/README.md

 ## TODO
 ### Active
-- Complete parliamentary, judiciary and dd referendum options in init wizard
+- Simplify redundant code in Initialization Wizard
+- Add more JSDocs to schema files
 - Complete function to process our own permission system into discord permissions

 ### Future